Identification of single-input-single-output quantum linear systems: Transfer function identifiability

-We can therefore use Lemma \ref{peterf} together with equation \eqref{solute} in order to write the `physical' $T$ as $T=V\bar{T}W^\flat$, where $W$ and $\bar{T}$ can be computed as in the Lemma abouve, and $V$ is a symplectic matrix.
-However, since the QLS equivalence classes are characterised by symplectic transformation, this means that $T_0=\bar{T}W^\flat$ transforms $(A_0, B_0, C_0)$ to the matrices of a quantum systems satisfying the realisability conditions.
+We can therefore use Lemma \ref{peterf} together with Eq. \eqref{solute} in order to write the ``physical'' $T$ as $T=V\bar{T}W^\flat$, where $W$ and $\bar{T}$ can be computed as in the lemma above, and $V$ is a symplectic matrix.
+However, since the QLS equivalence classes are characterized by symplectic transformation, this means that $T_0=\bar{T}W^\flat$ transforms $(A_0, B_0, C_0)$ to the matrices of a quantum systems satisfying the realizability conditions.
 Finally, we can solve to find the set of physical parameters $(\Omega, C)$, which are given in terms of $(A_0, B_0, C_0)$, as

-\begin{remark} Note that, by assumption $\Xi(s)$ is the transfer function of a QLS.
-Since the original triple $(A_0, B_0, C_0)$ is minimal, this implies that there exists a non-singular $T$ satisfying \eqref{solute}, so the right side of \eqref{solute} is non-singular, which eventually leads to a non-singular transformation $T$ computed using Lemma \ref{peterf}. \end{remark}
+\begin{remark} Note that, by assumption, $\Xi(s)$ is the transfer function of a QLS.
+Since the original triple $(A_0, B_0, C_0)$ is minimal, this implies that there exists a nonsingular $T$ satisfying \eqref{solute}, so the right side of \eqref{solute} is nonsingular, which eventually leads to a nonsingular transformation $T$ computed using Lemma \ref{peterf}. \end{remark}

-\begin{remark} The proof also holds for MIMO systems provided that one can find a minimal doubled-up (non-physical) realisation beforehand. \end{remark}
+\begin{remark} The proof also holds for multiple-input-multiple-output (MIMO) systems provided that one can find a minimal doubled-up (non-physical) realization beforehand. \end{remark}